counsDual Credit Options

 - Withdraw from the course.
 “W” grade is issued on the transcript and is part of the student’s permanent record.
 No refund is issued.
 If Advanced Opportunities funds were used, the student is responsible for reimbursing the state for the full cost of the course.
 Then the student must pass a like course the following semester before being eligible to apply again for Advanced Opportunities funds.

-In either case, ask your teacher or College and Career Advisor for a withdrawal form.
+In either case, ask your teacher or counselor for a withdrawal form.
 Fill out the form and email it to CWI with your school email account.
 NOTE: Students cannot withdraw from a course after the 12th week of the course has already elapsed.
 The final grade earned at that point will become part of the student’s permanent academic record.